Find Grad Schools

 11 Yearly Graduations

 The 9th most popular school in the country for international law and legal studies majors who are seeking their master's degree is Liberty University.
 Roughly 93,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,015 per year, while in-state graduate students, on average, pay $7,740 per year.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
 During the most recent year for which we have data, 11 people received their master's degree in international law and legal studies from Liberty University.
-About 45% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+Of these students, 55% were women and 32% were members of underrepresented racial-ethnic groups.

 #10